leta199/Monte-Carlo-Integration/README.md

 3) We then generate random variables form a known ditribution that we evalue the expectation at.
 4) Finally, evaulate the mean of the all values of the evaluated funtion to findd the value of the approximation of the summation.

+To learn more about this method, take a look at this mathematical intuition: [How we use monte carlo for summations](https://github.com/leta199/Monte-Carlo-Integration/blob/main/theoretical_solution/Monte_Carlo_Integration-%20summation.pdf)

 ## PROJECT STRUCTURE
 |[Monte Carlo Integration](https://github.com/leta199/Monte-Carlo-Integration/blob/main/Monte%20Carlo%20Integration.r)